|Koen on the grill|

 Did i mention the free plates of ham you get to tuck into while waiting for your mains to come out?

 For the mains I had a medium rare Belgian Westvlaams Rood rib eye steak that was simply sensational.
 Each bite delivered soo much on flavour, the word intensely meaty flavour comes to mind.
+It definitely deserves an accolade for serving the best rib eye steaks in Brugge.

 As you can see from the video, watching Koen grill the meat felt like I was watching something as brilliant as Thors hammer being forged from the remnants of a star surrounded by a pool of molten lava.
 The star in the case being the rib eye and Koen is..well you get the picture.